svkampen/James/README.md

 * Requests
 * BeautifulSoup 4
+* PyYAML 3.10 (will be obsolete soon, I think.. maybe.. possibly)

 ### Starting James
 Create a config file with `makeconfig.py`, then start the bot with `python3 bot.py`